-This grant is awarded to a limited number of current undergraduate students based upon financial need and on-campus room and board.
-The NYIT Resident Hall Grant is for room and board only and is divided equally between fall and spring semesters; this grant is not applied towards tuition.
+This grant is awarded to a limited number of current undergraduate students based upon financial need as determined, in part, by the results of your completed Free Application for Federal Student Aid (FAFSA), and on-campus room and board.
+The NYIT Resident Hall Grant amount may vary each year.
+It is for room and board only and is divided equally between fall and spring semesters; this grant is not applied towards tuition.
 Eligibility for the NYIT Resident Hall Grant is limited to students whose Office of Admissions-assigned campus location is Long Island or New York City.
 The NYIT Resident Hall Grant cannot be used for summer or intersession-only periods of attendance.
 Students who receive full-tuition awards such as tuition remission or tuition exchange, as well as discounted tuition rates and other institutional grants (e.g., Athletics Service to School award or Athletics Grant-in-Aid award), may be ineligible for the NYIT Resident Hall Grant.

+- Complete the FAFSA (U.S. students only)

+- Maintain satisfactory academic progress and be eligible for federal financial aid

+- Be enrolled full-time (minimum 12 credits)

-- Complete the FAFSA (U.S. students only) - Maintain satisfactory academic progress and be eligible for federal financial aid - Stay in the residence halls on the Long Island or New York City campus
+• Stay in the residence halls on the Long Island or New York City campus